copperdogma/project-agent/AI_TESTING_PROMPT.md

    - Optionally: scope a section with { scope: "section", section: "Notes" } and assert matches are from that section only.

 Step 3 — Basic append (v2 tool)
-10) Call project_append with input (paste only the input object in your client):
+10) Call project_append with input (paste only the input object in your client raw JSON editor):
    { "slug": "<slug_main>", "section": "Notes", "text": "Validation line 1", "expectedCommit": "<stale_commit>", "idempotencyKey": "validation-key-1" }
    - Assert summary contains a string starting with "append:".
    - Save primary_anchors[0] into anchor1 (if present) and save commit into commit1 (may be null).
    - If diff is available (repo present), assert it contains a '+'.

 Step 4 — Idempotency replay
-11) Call project_append again, same input as Step 10 but you can omit expectedCommit:
+11) Call project_append again with the EXACT SAME input as Step 10 but omit `expectedCommit` and reuse the identical `idempotencyKey`:
    { "slug": "<slug_main>", "section": "Notes", "text": "Validation line 1", "idempotencyKey": "validation-key-1" }
    - Assert summary includes "idempotent_replay".
    - Assert commit is equal to the previously stored commit1 (when commit1 is non-null).
 Assert diff is empty string.